dmytrovoytko/stock-market-data-modeling/README.md

 #### Run the project in Docker (as well works in Codespaces)

-1. **Run `bash run-docker.sh` to nuild and start app container**.
+1. **Run `bash run-docker.sh` to build and start app container**.
 As packages include some quite heavy packages like Prefect, building container takes some time (~3min).

 ![docker-build](/screenshots/docker-00.png)